This page is not a finished product, but due to requests, I’ve posted a rough version.

 Conditions: it is easiest to raise good queen cells during swarming season, with a light nectar flow, and strong pollen flow going on.
 The Cell Builder colonies should be in swarming condition–combine colonies if necessary.
 You can start great cells even if it’s raining or snowing if the colonies are strong and well fed.

 Tip: it’s much easier to graft if you prime the cells with slightly diluted royal jelly.
 This can be collected from swarm cells containing young larvae, or from queen cells three days after grafting.
 I store it in plastic film cans in the deep freeze.
 Priming is unnecessary if you are using a Chinese tool, which transfers jelly along with the larva).
+I strongly suggest that you learn to use the Chinese grafting tool.

 If you are over 40, I recommend grafting in a very dark room, wearing a jeweler’s type head-mounted magnifier of 3x-4x power, plus a focusable headlamp (battery powered).
 Put the headlamp as close as you can to between your eyes, and aim the spot directly where you are looking.